legion-labs/legion/apps/src-ctl-cli/doc/Design.md

  - unlike git, there is a central authority
    * locks are necessary, not just an optimisation
    * VFS for git is an optimisation, but does not solve the merge problem
+ - Plastic SCM locks are global to all branches

  ---
 # Legion Source Control